September 12, 2019, 6:00 PM

 October 30, 2019, 6:00 PM

-The renowned puppet theatre company LokVar will present Daddy is Hero on October 30, 2019, at 6 pm, at the Kennedy Center Millennium Stage.
-This is a humorous, immersive story about a family: love between parents and a brother and sister who stick together even though they fight.
+The renowned puppet theatre company LokVar will present Daddy is a Hero on October 30, 2019, at 6 pm, at the Kennedy Center Millennium Stage.
+This is a humorous, immersive story centers on the bonds between parents and their son and daughter, who stick together even though they argue.
 Love helps them to overcome dragons, illnesses, and more.
 The one-hour show is performed live to music in English.
 Savor an evening of puppet theatre in the heart of Washington.

 November 03, 2019, 10:00 AM